 Science Teachers Day – Tuesday,

-All teachers will attend one of several grade-based offerings of Plasma 101: Introduction to Fusion Energy and Plasma Sciences.
+All teachers will attend one of the Plasma 101 courses: Introduction to Fusion Energy and Plasma Sciences.
 Teachers will be directed to attend the workshop suitable for their general teaching level (middle school or high school).
-Although the fundamental information in every P101 workshop is the same, different grade-relevant activities are emphasized.
+Although the fundamental information in every Plasma 101 workshop is the same, different grade-relevant activities are emphasized.

 to Fusion Energy and Plasma Sciences

 Fusion energy is as old as the universe, yet scientists and engineers have been working to achieve fusion on earth during just the past 65 years.
 Small-scale fusion on earth has been achieved and is routine in many of today's experimental devices around the world.
 With an unprecedented international consortium of nations committed to developing the ITER project, we are closer than ever to achieving fusion as a safe and virtually unlimited source of clean energy.
 This workshop will introduce you to plasma science as a stepping stone to understanding fusion energy research.
-You will use standard science concepts culled from atomic structure, gas laws, electricity, and Einstein's famous equation, E=mc2, to explore this rich and fascinating world of fusion science.
+You will use standard science concepts pulled from atomic structure, gas laws, electricity, and Einstein's famous equation, E=mc2, to explore this rich and fascinating world of fusion science.
 Demonstrations and giveaways will enable you to bring the excitement of plasma and fusion science into your classroom!